fumi-mura/mac-auto-setup/alfred/README.md

-license key is in my google drive
+License key is in my google drive